aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-public-access/README.md

 By default, the deployment creates a CloudWatch Log Groups and Custom Metrics Namespace.
 If you want to define your own, follow these steps.

-#### List All CloudWatch Log Groups (cloudwatch_logs_group)
+#### List All CloudWatch Log Groups

 ```bash
 aws logs describe-log-groups --query 'logGroups[*].[logGroupName]' --output table
 ```

 This command will return a table listing the names of all the log groups in your CloudWatch.
-In your `cdk.json` file add the desired CloudWatch Logs Group for variable name `cloudWatchLogGroupName`
+In your `cdk.json` file add the desired CloudWatch Logs Group for variable name `logGroupName` under `zilla-plus` object in the `cloudwatch` variables section.

-#### List All CloudWatch Custom Metric Namespaces (cloudwatch_metrics_namespace)
+#### List All CloudWatch Custom Metric Namespaces

 ```bash
 aws cloudwatch list-metrics --query 'Metrics[*].Namespace' --output text | tr '\t' '\n' | sort | uniq | grep -v '^AWS'
 ```

-In your `cdk.json` file add the desired CloudWatch Metrics Namespace for variable name `cloudWatchMetricsNamespace`
+In your `cdk.json` file add the desired CloudWatch Metrics Namespace for variable name `metricsNamespace` under `zilla-plus` object in the `cloudwatch` variables section.

 ### Enable SSH Access

-To enable SSH access to the instances you will need the name of an existing EC2 KeyPair to set the `zillaPlusSSHKey` context variable.
+To enable SSH access to the instances you will need the name of an existing EC2 KeyPair to set the `sshKey` context variable under `zilla-plus` object.

 List all EC2 KeyPairs: